 The financial statements included in this annual report are the accounts required by the Pensions Act 1990.
-They have been prepared and audited in compliance with the Occupational Pension Schemes (Disclosure of Information) Regulations 2006 (as amended).
-The financial statements are prepared in accordance with the Financial Reporting Standard (FRS) 102 and the guidelines set out in the Statement of Recommended Practice, Financial Reports of Pensions Schemes (Revised June 2018).
+They have been prepared in accordance with the Occupational Pension Schemes (Disclosure of Information) Regulations 2006 (as amended).
+Financial Reporting Standard 102 - The Financial Reporting Standard applicable in the UK and Republic of Ireland ("FRS 102") and the guidelines set out in the Statement of Recommended Practice - Financial Reports of Pension Schemes (Revised 2018).

-The financial statements are set out on pages 16 to 33.
+The financial statements are set out on pages 17 to 35.